angular-experts-io/modern-angular-workshop/exercise-component/README.md

 # Welcome to exercise - Components

-In this exercise were going to explore how to use components in Angular to display state (data) to the user and how to handle user interaction like clicks to trigger changes in the state.
+In this exercise we're going to explore how to use components in Angular to display state (data) to the user and how to handle user interaction like clicks to trigger changes in the state.

 - How to store state in components
 - How to display state in the template